The Stone Circle at Boundary End

 CIRCLES DEFINED BY STONES OR WOODEN POSTS set in the ground to indicate significant astronomical events such as the seasons are well known from the ancient world.
 The hundreds of surviving examples range from Britain’s famed Stonehenge to the remains of the “woodhenge” discovered at the great Mississippian site of Cahokia, east of St. Louis, in the United States, and include the wondrous megaliths of Callanish (or Callinish, or Callanais), Scotland, the ancient earthworks at Newark, Ohio, and others worldwide.
 These vary in size, date of construction, and apparent purpose according to their environmental setting and the alignments they contain.

-Plan Weddings and Events at the Stone Circle!
+Plan Events at the Stone Circle!

 Learn more in Dad’s article below.